 - Bad Thermostats: Your thermostat is responsible for signaling your furnace when to turn off and on to maintain the set temperature.
 If it’s not working properly, you’ll struggle to get warm.
 For instances where the thermostat may be at fault, make sure its batteries are good, if it uses any.
 Also, double-check that it is set to HEAT with the run method on AUTO.

 - Ignition Failure: Sometimes the pilot light or surface ignitor will fail and refuse to light the burners.
 If this happens your furnace won’t be able to heat the air, leaving you in the cold.
-To prevent this, have it checked and cleaned annually by an North Reading-area HVAC professional.
+To prevent this, have it checked and cleaned annually by an Andover-area HVAC professional.

 - Exhaust Blower Issues: The furnace exhaust blower is what takes the combustion gasses out of the heat exchanger and vents it safely outdoors.
 If this component fails, the furnace will cycle on and off or shut down.
 Regular inspections and maintenance visits can prevent this from happening.